Applied Physics Tutorial 5 - Internal Combustion Engines

 D to A cooling and exhaust occurs.

 The diesel engine has a higher thermal efficiency than the petrol engine.
 However it does have the disadvantage in that it is heavier.
 Also the size of engine for a given power tends to be bigger.
 They also tend to be noisier and incomplete combustion makes for considerable pollution.
+Complex exhaust systems have been developed to tackle this problem.
+However they are expensive if they go wrong.

 This aircraft (a Diamond Twinstar) uses two 2.0 litre diesels (of the same type as found in Mercedes cars, but with higher quality components).
 It can fly at 360 km/h, and flying at 150 km/h burns about 3 litres of fuel per hour.
-Rather more economical than a family saloon, but at 300 000 euros not exactly a snip.
+Rather more economical than a family saloon, but at 300 000 Euros not exactly a snip.

 For either kind of engine, we can predict the power that the engine can give out by using a simple formula: